fin123.dev

 The product surface

 There is no File menu and no Print menu because fin123 is not a document editor.
-It is a system for selecting, running, restoring, and auditing model states.
+It is a system for building, branching, running, explaining, and replaying model decisions.

 fin123 spreadsheet model surface